House of Bamboo: Development

-The film was one of a number of 20th Century Fox movies produced by Buddy Adler being shot on location in Asia around this time.
+House of Bamboo was one of a number of 20th Century Fox movies produced by Buddy Adler being shot on location in Asia around this time.
 Others included Soldier of Fortune, The Left Hand of God, and Love is a Many Splendored Thing.
 It was the second CinemaScope Fox film that Samuel Fuller made for the studio.
-Fuller, Stack, and Yamaguchi arrived in Japan on 26 January 1955.
+The working title of the film was The Tokyo Story.
+Fuller and Harry Kleiner's screenplay was reworked from the latter's 1948 film The Street with No Name.